-Yes, as she has a CD4 count above 50 cells/µl she should start antiretroviral treatment 2 to 8 weeks after starting treatment for tuberculosis.
+Yes, as she has a CD4 count above 50 cells/µl she should start ART 2 to 8 weeks after starting treatment for tuberculosis.

 Case study 2

-A patient who meets both the medical and psychosocial criteria for treatment attends his first screening visit.
+A patient who meets the criteria for treatment attends his first screening visit.
 He is very keen and wants treatment to start immediately.

 1. Should he be offered treatment immediately as he wants to start straight away?

 Yes.
 Treatment should be started either on the same day or within 7 days of diagnosis.
 HIV and treatment counselling should still happen while starting treatment.